Zero Tolerance Policy – No Excuse for Abuse

-Henver Cars has introduced a ‘zero tolerance’ policy to address the issue of violence, aggression and unacceptable behaviour directed towards it’s drivers and staff.
-Henver Cars is delivering a clear message to the public that violence and aggression towards any Henver Cars staff is unacceptable.
+Henver Cars has introduced a ‘zero tolerance’ policy to address the issue of violence, aggression and unacceptable behaviour directed towards it’s drivers and representatives.
+Henver Cars is delivering a clear message to the public that violence and aggression towards any Henver Cars staff member is unacceptable.

 Violence and aggression at work